GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

 2. Use a PCR machine to reduce and denature the lysate samples at 95℃ for 5 minutes (use 4℃ hold at end to keep cold).
 3. Dilute enough **20x MES-SDS running buffer** to fill the gel tank, adding fresh **200x running buffer reductant** if a gel has not been recently run.
 4. Place a prepared bis-Tris protein gel in the gel-runner.
-Fill both chambers with the prepared 1% MES-SDS running buffer.
+Fill both chambers with the prepared 1x MES-SDS running buffer.
    Fill the inner chamber to the top of the stacking gel, and the outside chamber to the top of the resolving gel.
-   You will need about 1 liter of the 1% MES-SDS running buffer.
+   You will need about 1 liter of the 1x MES-SDS running buffer.
 5. Carefully load equal amounts of protein samples, including 5 µL of a protein ladder, into the wells of the gel.
 Each well can be loaded with a maximum of 25 uL.
-   20-30 ug of total protein from cell lysate is generally used unless further optimization is needed for the desired protein(s).
+   10-30 ug of total protein from cell lysate is generally used unless further optimization is needed for the desired protein(s).

         - The protein ladder is in the -20℃ fridge in the restriction enzyme ice box

    .. note::
-      BAL has found loading 12 uL of denatured lysate in Laemmli buffer per well is sufficient to detect most proteins.
+      BAD has used 15-20ug of protein per well.

-      BAL tried freezing Laemmli buffer-denatured lysate at -20℃ and it worked for Western
+      BAD tried freezing Laemmli buffer-denatured lysate at -20℃ and it worked for Western

    .. tip:: Choose an asymmetric loading pattern so if the gel is flipped over, you will still know the order of your samples.